All Products

 • In this topic, the ERI feature is enabled for the primary ENIs of the ECS instances to perform the benchmark.
 172.17.0.90 is the private IP address of the primary ENI of the ECS instance that serves as the Redis server.

 • If you enable the ERI feature for the secondary ENIs of the ECS instances, replace the preceding IP addresses with the private IP addresses of the secondary ENIs.
-For more information, see the Configure eRDMA when you create an ECS instance section of the "Configure eRDMA on an enterprise-level instance" topic.
+For more information, see the Bind ERIs to an ECS instance section of the "Use eRDMA" topic.

 Example on how to configure specific parameters during ECS instance creation

-When you create the ECS instances, take note of the following parameters.
-For information about how to configure other parameters on the instance buy page, see Create an instance on the Custom Launch tab.
+When you create the ECS instances, take note of the following parameters or options.
+For information about other parameters on the ECS instance buy page, see Create an instance on the Custom Launch tab.

-• Instance and Image: Select an instance type that supports eRDMA and an image.
-For more information, see the Limits section in this topic.
-Auto-install eRDMA Driver: Select this option to automatically install the eRDMA driver during ECS instance creation.
+• Instance and image: Select an instance type that supports eRDMA and install the eRDMA driver.

 image